Introduction

 Essential Art Supplies and Techniques

-Creating effective light pollution artwork requires materials and techniques that capture both nocturnal animals and the contrasting effects of artificial illumination:
+Creating effective environmental art depicting light pollution requires materials and techniques that capture both nocturnal animals and the contrasting effects of artificial illumination:

 For digital artists, programs with strong layer effects and glow capabilities (Procreate, Photoshop, GIMP) offer powerful tools for depicting light scenarios.